gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Defining platforms and tool-chains is out of scope for this story.
 Using the default Java platform in the test cases is okay.
 - Building a `JarBinarySpec` without the `jvm-component` plugin applied
+    - While this should be possible, no effort is made to reduce the duplication required, to expose additional public APIs, or to add test coverage for this use case.

 ## Story: Plugin author defines a custom library that provides a Java API